Recovering from Total Hip Replacement Surgery

 As with any surgical procedure, complications may occur following hip replacement.
 Surgeons will counsel their patients regarding these possible complications (and their probabilities) before consenting to any surgery.
 Complications include squeaky or noisy hip joints, blood clots, misalignment of implants, dislocation, leg length differential, infection, implant loosening, fracture and allergic reactions.

 Despite its complexity, hip replacement surgery is a procedure with an extremely high success rate (98%).
-Although complications are relatively uncommon, any surgical procedure carries the risk of complications.
+Although complications are relatively uncommon, any surgical procedure carries risks of complications.
 It is important for patients to understand these risks prior to consenting to surgery.
-You should discuss the possible complications with your surgeon and learn about ways to lessen your risks.
+You should discuss potential complications with your surgeon based upon your overall health and the degree of osteoporosis debilitating your hip.

 More about potential complications after hip replacement >>